 Save all pasted text to file: Everything pasted with AutoClipX will be saved.

-Delimiter between each block: You can insert a separator between each block of text that is saved.
+Delimiter 1 between each block: This is the first separator will be inserted between each block of text that is saved.

 Open the AutoSave file for viewing: Opens the file for viewing using your default program for viewing .txt files.